 Similarly, if you’re delivering training, it’s possible for you to monetise your content by creating ticketed or private events online.
 So, you’re able to deliver the same quality and experience to more people, without the added venue, travel and time implications.
 Plus, your content is available as a resource to re-use or re-sell in the future.

-Firstly, no matter how successful an event, there’ll always be a limit to the amount of people you can invite.
-Webcasting opens up your guestlist to the entire world.
+Firstly, no matter how successful an event, there’ll always be a limit to the number of people you can invite.
+Webcasting opens up your guest list to the entire world.

 Historically, live broadcasting was only for those with a mainstream following.
 However, since the dawn of the internet, the world wide web has given us the opportunity to discover whatever we’re into with just a few clicks.

 Whether it’s local clubs, niche sports or specialist skills, everybody now has a platform.
 Webcasting opens up that exciting world of live-action previously not accessible.
 Hosting ticketed online events can allow many to capitalise on their audience in a way that’s never been possible before.